paceaux/Default-Schemas-for-Tridion/readme.md

 # Default Schemas for Tridion
-## Version: 0.0.1
+## Version: 0.0.2
 ## Description

 These are some very generic, default schemas that could work for most Tridion 2013 implementations.
 These schemas were created in an 010 publication labelled: "010 Schemas and Categories".

 This is a Content Porter Export package.
-There are two zip files.
-One uses Pascal Casing for XML Field names, the other uses camel casing.
+It should run for SDL Tridion 2013 and lower

+Please reference this project's Wiki for details on what's in the schemas.

 ### The Default Schemas
 These schemas are based on what has been seen in various Tridion implementations.
-Embeddable Schemas start with the term "Generic" while Content schemas start with the term "General".
-Some content schemas are identical to embeddable schemas; general and generic  are how you can distinguish the two.
+Embeddable Schemas start with the term "Embedded" while Content schemas start with the term "Generic".

 #### System Schemas
-none
+Code
+Dummy

 #### Parameter Schemas
 + Item Uri